richchapler/AzureSolutionsDocumentation/docs/Data_Analysis_GeoSpatial.md

 * Data Explorer Samples (no need to instantiate anything new)
 * [Power BI](https://powerbi.microsoft.com/en-us/desktop/)

-### Step 2: Connect to Data
+### Step 2: Get Data

-In this step, we will create the Data Explorer table which will serve as destination for our Synapse Pipeline
+In this step, we will get sample data that will be used for all visualization exercises.

 * Open Power BI Desktop